schlehan4/ai2_WheelchairAssistent/README.md

 # ai2_WheelchairAssistent

-longterm project of zhaw ai2 course
+This is a project of zhaw ai2 course.
+A proof of concept for a wheelchair driving assistent.

 ## summary